the1lab/1lab/src/Cat/Instances/Coalgebras/Cartesian.lagda.md

 ```
 -->

-# Finite limits in categories of coalgebras
+# Finite limits in categories of coalgebras {defines="finite-limits-of-coalgebras"}

 If $(W, \eps, \delta)$ is an arbitrary [[comonad]] on a category $\cC$,
 there's not much we can say about general limits in the [[category of